Accessing User Data and Resources

 Write copy that clearly describes how your app uses the data or resource you’re requesting.
 The standard alert displays your copy (called a purpose string or usage description string) after your app name and before the buttons people use to grant or deny their permission.
 Aim for a brief, complete sentence that’s straightforward, specific, and easy to understand.
-Use sentence case, avoid passive voice, and include a period at the end.
+Use sentence-style capitalization, avoid passive voice, and include a period at the end.
 For developer guidance, see Requesting Access to Protected Resources and App Tracking Transparency.

 |Example purpose string||Notes|